Salary sacrifice pension contributions – November 2025 Budget calculator

 How this calculation works

 Three scenarios are modelled: no sacrifice, today’s rules, and a capped NI relief scenario.
-The calculator re-runs income tax, employee NI, employer NI, and child benefit for each.
+The calculator re-runs income tax (rUK or Scottish), student loans, employee NI, employer NI (plus any pass-through), and child benefit for each.

 1. Your salary sacrifice pension contributions reduce taxable salary for income tax and the child-benefit test regardless of the cap.